MagicHead99/bread/README.md

 ## Best practices
 There are other (better) ways to do that, like - for example - loading a large file in a SQLite database.
 Or not working on huge csv files in the first place.
-But I happened to use those commands often in order to exploire data.
+But I happened to use those commands often in order to explore data.
 If you have to, you hopefully won't have to delve right away into the fascinating grammar of Unix commands.

 ## Pre-requisites